ijlee2/UT-Coding-Boot-Camp/README.md

 Unless I noted otherwise, I have written all code.
 I'd much appreciate it if you cite [my blog](https://crunchingnumbers.live) and code in your medium of output, e.g. papers, code, your very own blog. :)

-If you find a bug in my code or have suggestions for making my code better and simpler, please let me know.
+If you have suggestions for making my code better and simpler, please let me know!

 ## Projects
 1.